- Latin America

 You need to be a fit, confident rider to undertake this riding expedition.

-You could be riding for up to 7 hours a day, but since you are riding in such a remote area you should be prepared for longer days in case things do not run exactly to plan.
+You could be riding for up to seven hours a day, but since you are riding in such a remote area you should be prepared for longer days in case things do not run exactly to plan.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

-PAYABLE LOCALLY Other meals; drinks; tips.
+PAYABLE LOCALLY Dinner on days 1 and 11; drinks; tips.

 NEAREST AIRPORT Ushuaia.